Group Therapy & Workshops

 Transcending Gender

-Group forming for Winter 2026 | Advanced registration required | $480*
+Group forming for Spring 2026 | Advanced registration required | $480*

 Looking for a place to talk about and deconstruct gender?
 This 12-week group will focus on making space for the nuances of gender, the diversity of gender experiences, and will explore gender’s expression.
 People of all gender identities and expressions are welcome to join.